Top of page

 When this happens, a group of cells can form that divide faster than they die, leading to a build-up of abnormal cells (cancer).
 It usually takes a number of different mutations for a cancer to develop.

 Once cancer develops, the abnormal cells might stop your body from making normal, healthy cells.
 This can prevent organs in your body from working properly.
 The abnormal cells might spread to other parts of the body and start growing there too.
-Cancer also uses up the energy and nutrients your body needs.
+Cancer also uses the energy and nutrients your body needs.

 Back to top